Bresha Webb Looked Stunning In A Custom Bridal Shower Dress That Favored Her Mother’s Wedding Gown - NewsBreak

 We are not surprised that Webb had the idea to recreate her mother’s wedding gown.
 In her HelloBeautiful feature story, she admitted that vintage shopping in New York City thrift stores was one of the highlights of her teen life.
 “My friends and I would give ourselves a Sex and the City day,” she joyfully remembered.
 “We would go to New York City for lunch, go shopping and then hop back on that Chinatown bus and go back to Baltimore.”

-If Webb’s bridal shower dress looks like this, we can’t wait to see the wedding gown!
+If Webb’s bridal shower looks like this, we can’t wait to see the wedding gown!

 DON’T MISS…